-This article covers setting up your own nameservers for a domain of your choosing.
-This is typically needed by customers who are migrating from shared hosting or another provider, where the DNS was handled by a separate system.
+The creation of nameservers is typically needed by customers who are migrating their hosting, where the DNS was handled by the provider.

-Before you can assign your nameservers as your domain's official nameservers, the central domain registry needs to know about your nameservers.
-Basically, the registry needs to know each of the names of your nameservers along with their IP addresses.
-These are called Glue Records.
+Before you can assign your nameservers to your domain, the central domain registry needs to know each of the names of your nameservers along with their IP addresses.
+These are called Host Records.

 Whatever it's called, you need to enter each nameserver name along with the IP you assigned to that address.

 example.com.au is having ns1 created, to go to 192.168.0.1

 The nameservers won't be valid until there are matching A records on the host server.
 If the host server is a cPanel server, you would simply create the records using "Home »DNS Functions »Edit DNS Zone"